jmpicnic/obsidian-docs/docs/Projects/other-articles/performance-measurement/measurements-and-metrics.md

 Where the system processes jobs as they arrive, consuming resources in the process and with successful and unsuccessful outcomes.
 As the system is going to have some finite capacity, arriving jobs may have wait for resources to be available, in which case they would queue up before the system starts working on them.

-The performance of this type of systems can be characterized by:
+The performance of this type of systems can be characterized along multiple dimensions, each of them with their corresponding indicators:

+- *Throughput & Utilization*
+  - Number of Jobs completed by the system in a period
+  - Number of Jobs arriving to the system in the period (obviously, over a long period, this will be the same as the completion rate unless there is significant accumulation of work in progress)
+  - Number of Jobs started processing in the system
+  - Utilization is simply an alternative expression of Throughput with its values normalized against a given *Capacity* which is intended to represent the maximum achievable throughput.

 - *Yield*
   - Number of jobs successfully completed in the period
   - Number unsuccessful jobs in the period

-- *Throughput & Utilization*
-  - The same measurements as for *Yield*
-  - Number of Jobs arriving to the system in the period
-  - Number of Jobs started processing in the system
-  - Utilization is equivalent to Throughput with its values normalized against a given *Capacity* which is intended to represent the maximum achievable throughput.

-- *WIP*
+- *Work In Progress (WIP)*
   - The number of jobs present in the system at the beginning or end of the sampling period.
 It is important to pick one of the two points and be consistent about using it to take measurements.
   - The number of jobs concurrently being processed by the system (jobs that have started by not completed)
   - The number of jobs waiting to start processing